- Home

 Full Time

 Individuals who opt for a career as a news reporter may often be called at any hour of the day be it midnight or early morning when important news breaks.
 He or she is required to work on rotational shifts.
-The rest is dependent on the functioning of the news organization.
+The rest is dependent on the functioning of the news organisation.

 Employment Nature